aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 - A target Aiven for OpenSearch service within your project.
 - Your OpenSearch or Elasticsearch snapshot is from version 7.10.2 or earlier, or from OpenSearch 1.x/2.x, and is compatible with your target service.
-- Optional: o verify the compatibility of your snapshot for migration, run the `pre_snapshot_checks.py` script from the
+- Optional: To verify the compatibility of your snapshot for migration, run the `pre_snapshot_checks.py` script from the
   [Aiven examples GitHub repository](https://github.com/aiven/aiven-examples/blob/main/solutions/validate-elasticsearch-to-opensearch-migration/pre_snapshot_checks.py).